canonical/rockcraft/docs/how-to/build-a-12-factor-app-rock.md

   .. tab:: FastAPI
     After making a change to your app:

-    1. make sure that any new files will be included in the new OCI image.
+    1. Make sure that any new files will be included in the new OCI image.
 See [Including extra files in the OCI image](#including-additional-debs-in-the-oci-image)
     1. Run `rockcraft pack` to create the new OCI image
     1. Run